Motherhood has brought on new passions such as cake decorating, party planning, and cooking for and with my children.

 - Decorate according to your design.
 All cakes will be different, so use your design as a guide, and have fun!

 - Frosting is forgiving.
-Frosting is very versatile.
+The frosting is very versatile.
 It can be used, as intended, to make beautiful cakes to be enjoyed.
-But, did you know it can also be used as cement (if your cake falls apart) and touch-up paint (for when the frosting doesn’t turn out quite the way you want it to!)?
+But did you know it can also be used as a cement (if your cake falls apart) and touch-up paint (for when the frosting doesn’t turn out quite the way you want it to!)?

 - Make a practice cake.
 No matter how much I plan for a cake, I always feel better after a trial run.
 I learn something every time I frost a cake, so the “real” one always comes out better.
 It also builds my confidence to know that I can execute my design.